So, what are the characteristics of the best caulk remover?

 Step 4: So, apply the remover carefully.
 Some certain types might take a long time to soak and make the old caulk lose enough to be scraped off the surface (Hence note that these types might not be suitable for a painted surface).

-Step 5: Once the caulk softens, you can now scrape it out with a sharp-edged or just scrub it out with a sponge or steel brush (I recommend using a Razor scrapper or, a knife).
+Step 5: Once the caulk softens, you can now scrap it out with a sharp-edged or just scrub it out with a sponge or steel brush (I recommend using a Razor scrapper or, a knife).

 Step 6: If the caulk lining becomes very soft, you can also pull it out by hand.
 The final step would be to clean up the caulk residue.

-Check out these simple tips for more effective caulk removal results:
+Pro-tips: For more effective caulk removal results:

 - Use sharp objects and heat to remove old caulk